-Hajime Tabata and a big part of Final Fantasy 15’s development team continue working on all the post-release content that will arrive in the coming months, and in a recent interview with DualShockers they got to give some glimpses into what’s coming.
+Hajime Tabata and a big part of Final Fantasy 15’s development team continue working on all the post-release content that will arrive in the coming months, and in a recent interview they got to give some glimpses into what’s coming.
 One of the elements that stood out was the in-game tool to create an avatar according to the player’s taste.

 Take a look at the avatar-creation menu here.